 Child care plays a major role in New Jersey's economy.
 The child care and early education industry:

-The 2006 study, Benefits for All: The Economic Impact of the New Jersey Child Care Industry, provides an in-depth look at how the industry drives economics.
+The 2019 study by the Committee for Economic Development, Child Care in State Economies: 2019 Update provides an in-depth look at how the industry drives economics.

-Although the U.S. Department of Health and Human Services recommends that parents spend no more than 10% of their family income on child - New Jersey families often spend more of their income on child care than they do on other expenses, including housing.
-As revealed in a 2013 study conducted by NJACCRRA on the cost of child care in New Jersey:
+Although the U.S. Department of Health and Human Services recommends that parents spend no more than 7% of their family income on child care - New Jersey families often spend more of their income on child care than they do on other expenses, including housing.
+A 2018 study released by Child Care Aware of America on the cost of child care throughout the United States, shows the annual cost of child care in New Jersey: